 I’ve done it this way because I’m on holiday and I’m giving myself a real break.

 It’s not because I don’t love my business (I do!) or because I’m scared of what’ll happen if I don’t open my laptop for days in a row (I’m not!).

-It’s because after over six years of running my own business, I know what I need to do to prepare my biz for a holiday.
+It’s because after running my own business since 2011, and working as a freelance makeup artist for years before that, I know what I need to do to prepare my biz for a holiday.

 I know that while my biz is an extension of me (because I’ve created it to reflect my passions, interests, values and goals), it’s not actually me, and apart from holding my 1:1 kinesiology and business alignment coaching sessions, it can run itself beautifully whether I’m working in the library in Sydney, or reading my book on the beach in Positano.

 It’s not about creating my business to suit ‘the laptop lifestyle’ although that is lovely.

 It’s about creating systems that work, using software that supports your business, delegating what you can, doing some preparation and then giving yourself permission to let go, enjoy yourself and have a holiday, trusting your business can hold itself up as beautifully as if you were still at home.

 Because – newsflash – it can!